-SPECIAL ED STUDENTS ALSO ATTENDING VIRTUAL SCHOOL (K.S.A.
-72-6407(A)(2)
+Special Education Students Attending a Virtual School (K.S.A.
+72-6407(A)(2))

 Situation A: Student is enrolled in and receives 125 minutes of special education services from a school in district 888 and is enrolled and attending for 275 minutes at a virtual school or program in district 999.